luthfidi/porter-news/frontend/INTEGRATION_GUIDE.md

-# 🔗 FORTER - SMART CONTRACT INTEGRATION GUIDE
+# 🔗 PORTER - SMART CONTRACT INTEGRATION GUIDE

 **For Smart Contract Developers**

-This guide shows you exactly where and how to integrate your Solidity contracts with the FORTER frontend.
+This guide shows you exactly where and how to integrate your Solidity contracts with the PORTER frontend.

 ---